fineanmol/plant-tree/README.md

-🌴 Updated on Sun, 23 Mar 2025 18:41:55 GMT
+🌴 Updated on Tue, 25 Mar 2025 06:14:49 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."